Plymouth City Council

 If you are new to mental health services your initial contact should be through your GP or out of hours Doctors.

-If you already access mental health services the number you will need to call will be relevant to the area where you live and can be found on the Plymouth Community Healthcare website or the Plymouth Online Directory.
+If you already access mental health services the number you will need to call will be relevant to the area where you live and can be found on the Livewell Southwest website or the Plymouth Online Directory.

 The Plymouth Online Directory also has a list of voluntary and Council funded services that can offer advice, information and support to people around mental health matters.